The Path to the Diaconate

-- Read Paths to Discipleship, for a broader outline of discernment and formation in the Diocese of Virginia.
+- Read Paths to Discipleship for a broader overview of discernment and formation.

 More on the Vocational Diaconate